A simple Capture One Pro workflow

 Things I miss from LR:

 - Sharpening mask.
 C1 has the ability to not sharpen skies, etc. but it’s a bit clumsy.
-You have to zoom in, set the mask to 0, crank sharpening to the max, then dial in masking until the sky is clear of artifacts.
+You have to zoom in, set the mask to 0, dial sharpening up to the max, then dial in masking until the sky is clear of artifacts.
 Then you go back to the sharpening tool and dial in the real sharpening you wanted.
-Fortunately, I’ve found that masking of “1.0” seems to almost always be where I end up, so maybe it’s got some algorithm that does the analysis for us.
+Fortunately, I’ve found that masking of “1.0” seems to almost always be where I end up, so maybe it uses some algorithm that does the analysis for us.

 - Dehaze in one tool.
 In C1, you have to manipulate “Clarity”, “Structure” and sometimes the black and mid points to get to the same results as LR can achieve in one slider.
 I’ll admit that I’ve occasionally had to go to Affinity Photo for tough dehaze situations.